 - Heat a flat nonstick pancake griddle over medium heat.
 Lightly spray with vegetable spray and with a paper towel, rub the spray over the surface of the griddle.

 - Ladle the batter in 1/4 to 1/3 cup measures onto the griddle.
 Cook for 3-5 minutes until the bottoms are browned and set.
 The tops of these pancakes won't start to look dry or bubble, you just need to check the bottoms after about 2 minutes and see how they're coming along.

-- Note, because these pancakes don't have any gluten, their structure is less stable.
+- Note, because these pancakes don’t have any gluten, their structure is less stable.
 When flipping the pancakes, use a very thin spatula and gently work the spatula completely under the pancakes before attempting to flip.
 Carefully flip the pancakes and cook until set, another 2-3 minutes.

 - Transfer to a serving platter and enjoy with fresh fruit, jam or your favorite syrup.